blakej11/blakej11.github.io/meals/elbulli/index.md

 see how they enhanced the brain experience.

 ![](44-0720.jpg#center)
-### Rachel's course 22: "'rapets' con yema al lim&oacute;n,
-  margarita, aceite de pi&ntilde;on y mantequilla noisette" <br />
-  ("Monkfish with yolk of lemon, daisy, pine oil, and noisette butter)
+### Rachel's course 22: "'rapets' con yema al lim&oacute;n, margarita, aceite de pi&ntilde;on y mantequilla noisette" ("Monkfish with yolk of lemon, daisy, pine oil, and noisette butter)

 Monkfish with citrus butter and some big fat round capers.
 Rachel's only comment: "Brilliant."